The Many Haircuts of Milkweed

 Habitat and Hardiness

 The milkweed plant is native to the United States east of the Rocky Mountain Range.
 Whereas I find it thriving in a sunny location rooted in sandy soil within the dunescapes near Lake Michigan, it also grows hardily in a variety of habitats including: pastures, prairies, clay and rocky calcareous soils, forests, flood plains or roadsides.
-Its survivalist widespread distribution is due in part because it's a very hardy perennial plant with thick waxy leaves and tough stems.
-It belongs to a family of herbs and shrubs characterized by milky sap, a tuft of silky hairs attached to the seed and (mostly) a climbing habit.
+Its survivalist, widespread distribution is due in part because it's a very hardy perennial plant with thick waxy leaves and tough stems.
+It belongs to a family of herbs and shrubs characterized by milky sap, tufts of silky hairs attached to the seed and (mostly) a climbing habit.

 The milkweed brings up to my very door